Holy Spirit College

-Holy Spirit College (HSC) is a private Roman Catholic college located in Atlanta, GA.
+Holy Spirit College (HSC) is a private Catholic college located in Atlanta, Georgia, United States.
 The college describes itself as an "authentic Catholic college" in the spirit of the apostolic constitution Ex corde ecclesiae of Pope John Paul II.
 Pontifex University is the online counterpart to Holy Spirit College.

 History

-Holy Spirit College was founded in 2005 as an undergraduate college offering courses in the Liberal Arts to students of Holy Spirit Preparatory School.
+Holy Spirit College was founded in 2005 as an undergraduate college offering courses in the liberal arts to students of Holy Spirit Preparatory School.

 Starting in fall 2010, the college admitted its first class of full-time undergraduate students pursuing bachelor's degrees in philosophy.
-These students were offered majors in Philosophy, Theology and Catholic Education.
+These students were offered majors in philosophy, theology and Catholic education.

 Coat of arms

-The college's institutional coat of arms was created by the heraldic designer James-Charles Noonan, and is blazoned as follows:
+The college's coat of arms was created by the heraldic designer James-Charles Noonan, and is blazoned as follows:

 Azure, between three fleur de lys, one in bend in the dexter chief point, one in bend sinister in the sinister chief point, one in pale in center base point or, on a nimbus set around the rim with three equidistant bosses or, the dove of the Holy Spirit descending argent flammant proper.